Updated: February 15, 2021

 This Security Protocol refers to “systems” and “devices,” which include desktops, computers, laptops, mobile phones, or tablets that you may use in your USDR Team volunteer work.
 However, to the extent that you are provided access to government partner’s IT resources, you may be required to comply with that entities’ security policies.
 To the extent there is any conflict between a security requirement from a government partner and this Security Protocol, volunteers should use the more secure process, and ensure compliance with the requirements of our government partner.

 A. Personal Information.
 Any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
-The California legislature has a list of the types of data that can constitute Personal Information..
-If you have any questions about whether data might be Personal Information, please reach out on #questions-privacy Slack channel or email email@example.com.
+The California legislature has a list of the types of data that can constitute Personal Information.
+If you have any questions about whether data might be Personal Information, please reach to firstname.lastname@example.org.

 B. Non-public Data.
 Data provided to or hosted by USDR that contains any information supplied to USDR by a government partner, non-profit organization or related entity not intended for dissemination beyond intended recipients.